nationalarchives/da-tre-dev-documentation/architecture-decision-records/007-TRE-Out-Subscription-mechanism.md

 ### SQS Subscription Method

 Other teams (TDR, DRI etc) provide TRE a SQS ARN as an endpint which can be used to create subscription manually using AWS Consle.
-After that a message is sent to the SQS Queue whoch includes 'SubscribeURL' that needs to be visted to confirm the subscription.
+After that a message is sent to the SQS Queue which includes 'SubscribeURL' that needs to be visted to confirm the subscription.

 > **Warning**
 >